daniel-juhasz-ng/data-enginnering-bootcamp/project/README.md

 ## How to

-Make sure that python is installed
+Make sure that python is installed (Terraform scripts run with auto approve!)

 1. Create project by hand
 2. Make sure billing is enabled